riscv-non-isa/server-soc-ts/README.md

 # RISC-V Server SoC Compliance Test Suite

-## RISC-V Server SoC Compliance Test Suite
+1. This suite is built for RISC-V Server SoC Test Specification, **Version v0.51**.

-This suite was build on RISC-V Server SoC Test Specification, **Version v0.51**.
+2. This suite is built on ARM BSA ACS (Architecture Compliance Suite) framework, for more information about ARM BSA-ACS, please refer to https://github.com/ARM-software/bsa-acs.

 ## RISC-V Server SoC Spec